hansmi/wp2reg-luxws/README.md

 * Novelan
 * possibly other companies and/or brands

-The websocket-based protocol was introduced in firmware version 3.81.
+The [websocket]-based protocol was introduced in firmware version 3.81.
 The code was developed and tested using wp2reg version 3.85.6.

 ## Prometheus exporter